DefinitelyTyped/definition-header/README.md

 Work with the headers in the definition files in the [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) repository.

-Has a parser, serialiser, interfaces etc.
+Bundles a parser, serialiser, interfaces, assertions and some utilities.

 :warning: Under construction, in-consistent, tests incomplete... :sunglasses: